 Diane Burbie Jorge Zeballos Michele DeRosa

 - AWARE-LA.
 My witnessing community, without whom I’d never have known how to create workshop agendas.

 - Cameron Levin.
-A colleague of tremendous dedication and skill who developed the workshop template used and provided endless opportunities for me to grow into this work.
+A colleague of tremendous dedication and skill who developed the workshop template used for the in-person version and provided endless opportunities for me to grow into this work.